 - Parmesan cheese: Cheese is best when freshly grated.
 I love using a microplane to grate the cheese.

 - Calabrian chili paste: This adds a kick of spice!
-You can adjust the amount of chili paste according to your heat level.
+You can adjust the amount of chili paste according to your preferred heat level.

 I prefer to plate up this dip so everyone has their own serving and nobody has to share germs or worry about double-dipping!

 I use these individual serving plates, then pour a bit of the olive oil dipping sauce on them.
 Feel free to add more (or less) Calabrian chili paste as a garnish to each plate.
-Finally, finish off with a few slices of French baguette.
+Finally, finish it off with a few slices of French baguette.